-Based in Upper Norwood, this service supports 80 single homeless young people from 16 years of age with a range of support needs.
+Based in Upper Norwood, this service supports 80 young people aged 16 and above.

-of customers established contact with friends and family
+of customers who needed to establish contact with friends and family did so

-Support into education, training or employment is tailored to individual needs, circumstances and goals on various levels.
-This includes initial advice, signposting to adult learning courses and support to access volunteering roles.
-Employment opportunities are also promoted through the Customer Employment Partnership .
-Customers are also supported to look at any underlying barriers to this, such as offending histories.
-This work is complemented by joint working with specialist agencies such as Turning Point, Lantern Hall, and Mind.
+Education, training and employment opportunities are tailored to individual circumstances.
+We provide advise and guidance, we signpost to learning courses and we help people to access volunteering roles.
+When relevant we also look at underlying barriers to work and learning such as offending histories and mental health issues.
+This is often done in partnership with specialist agencies such as Turning Point, Lantern Hall, and Mind.

 Before I moved in I had been homeless for three months, including sofa surfing, because of family breakdown.
 I worked throughout this time and managed to not let my accommodation issues affect work, but being here finally gave me somewhere comfortable and stable to be.
 I used my time at Evolve to better myself and get my life back on track.
 I’m currently training as an Apprentice Support Worker at Thames Reach and my biggest achievement so far has been moving out into my own place.